whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - The Deepest Revolution, Part 2- Build Healthy Subcultures by Building Spiritual Strength with Others.md

 This is the path to building a culture of deep trust.
 Have high expectations for yourself and the people around you so that qualities like integrity, bravery, awareness, and generosity are simply normal and expected.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #25<br/>Hold yourself and others to a high standard</div>
 <div class="rev-act-body">Think of a time when someone had faith in you, maybe even more faith than you had in yourself.
 Did someone help you find the self-respect to leave an abusive romantic relationship?
 Did a coach help you cultivate the discipline to train at your sport and be the best you could be?
 Did a teacher help you realize you could be great at whatever you put your mind to?
 If this mentor did their job properly, they did not shame or punish you, but helped you see your unmet potential and urged you to reach it -- to be your best self, and not settle for less.
 Think of an example like this where someone really brought out the best in you, holding you to a high standard.<br/><br/>Watch for an instance where someone lets themselves or others down.
 Perhaps they lie to someone or to themselves, or give up on a big goal too easily, or tolerate an unsatisfying relationship or job without even trying to change it.
-One way or another, help them find the strength to show up better.**</div></div>
+One way or another, help them find the strength to show up better.</div></div>

+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #26<br/>Receive feedback graciously by looking for the lesson</div>
+<div class="rev-act-body">Oftentimes, when one person feels upset by another, they'll express themselves but not communicate very clearly or very respectfully.
+Whenever someone expresses anger or frustration with you, or offers you constructive feedback, actively look for the lesson to learn so that you can grow from the experience.
+Repeat the lesson back to them, to ensure both you and the other person agree on it.
+This ensures you heard them properly, and that you only learn lessons that you agree with.
+Do what you can to make it easy rather than difficult for others to give you constructive feedback if they see you making a mistake.</div></div>

 #### When People Develop Low Standards